singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - symlink_home
      - If set, where you want to install a simplified module tree to using ``--symlink``
      - unset
+   * - symlink_tree
+     - If set to true, ALWAYS generate a symlink tree given that a symlink home is defined regardless of ``--symlink`` flag
+     - false
    * - updated_at
      - a timestamp to keep track of when you last saved
      - never